The next generation of wireless technology will offer new consumer and business applications, with near real-time

-While 5G service may be start to become more broadly available in some form (lots of 5G customers still won’t be able to access the blistering speeds technically possible with the tech), 4G will still remain the default service in areas outside of a select few densely populated cities.
-Widespread 5G coverage could take over a decade — and as for the broader industrial applications of 5G, estimates suggest that adoption will take off in the early 2020s.
+Even as 5G services become more broadly available in some form (lots of 5G customers still won’t be able to access the blistering speeds technically possible with the tech), 4G will still remain the default service in most places for a while yet.
+As for the broader industrial applications of 5G, estimates suggest that adoption will take off in the early 2020s.